 How to reset Fitbit Charge HR and Charge

-If all fails with your Fitbit and it crashes, won't sync or any other tech-based nightmare, don't panic.
+If all fails with your Fitbit and it crashes, or won't sync, don't panic.
 You can hard reset it at any time, which should sort the problem.

 Should you choose to reset, all of your stored data, including the data not yet synced to your Fitbit app, will be deleted.
 These also include alarms and notifications.
 You'll need to set up your fitness tracker like you did when you first bought it.

 To reset your Fitbit Charge or Charge HR, plug it into the charger and connect it to a working USB charging port.
 That could be on your computer or laptop.

 Hold the button on the tracker for two seconds.
 Continue holding the button but now remove the charging cable.
 You should hold for an additional 7-9 seconds.
 Release the button and then immediately press it again.

 You should see a couple of screens, the first flashes up the word ALT and then a white screen.
 Press the button after the white screen and you'll see the word VIBE.
 The tracker should vibrate.
 Press the button again and that'll take you to the Error screen.
 Let go of the button and turn it back on by pressing the button.
 You'll know the reset is successful if you see 0:00 on the display.